Vitalik Buterin aims to simplify Ethereum to Bitcoin-level clarity by 2030

 Network-Wide Standards Aimed at Simplifying the Ethereum Protocol

-A unified standard across various components of the stack was proposed by Buterin as a means to achieve greater simplification.
+Buterin proposed a unified standard across various components of the stack to achieve greater simplification.

-Finally, it was proposed by Buterin that after the EVM is replaced with RISC-V or another simplified language, the current hexary Merkle Patricia tree should be substituted with a binary tree for both the consensus and execution layers.
-This change, according to him, could enhance efficiency, lower costs, and allow all layers of Ethereum to be accessed and interpreted through a unified codebase.
+Finally, Buterin proposed that after replacing the EVM with RISC-V or another simplified language, developers should substitute the current hexary Merkle Patricia tree with a binary tree for both the consensus and execution layers.
+He explained that this change could enhance efficiency, lower costs, and enable developers to access and interpret all layers of Ethereum through a unified codebase.

 A Shift in Philosophy

-In conclusion, it was proposed by Buterin that Ethereum adopt a defined maximum line-of-code limit, inspired by the approach used in Tinygrad.
+In conclusion, Buterin proposed that Ethereum adopt a defined maximum line-of-code limit, inspired by the approach used in Tinygrad.
 He reiterated that the primary objective is to make “Ethereum consensus-critical code close to as simple as Bitcoin.”

-Buterin assured that code responsible for handling Ethereum’s historical rules would still be maintained under his latest proposal.
-However, he emphasized that such code should remain outside the consensus-critical section, referred to as the green area.
+Buterin assured that his latest proposal would still maintain the code responsible for handling Ethereum’s historical rules.
+However, he emphasized that developers should keep such code outside the consensus-critical section, known as the green area.

 LEAVE A REPLY